redwoodjs/redwood/docs/docs/forms.md

 ### Custom Input Fields

-You can create a custom field that integrates with Redwood through the use of `useRegister` and `useErrorStyles`.
+You can create a custom field that integrates with Redwood through the use of Redwood's `useRegister` and `useErrorStyles` hooks.
 Each of these serving a different purpose depending on what you are trying to build.

 `useRegister` registers the field with react-hook-form and is a wrapper for [`register`](https://react-hook-form.com/api/useform/register).